hraoo/ece-5831-project/README.md

 through it.
 We get a knowledge graph as an outcome of both the implementations.

-SRC has implementation of paper and knowledgegraph.ipynb is created by us
+SRC has implementation of Dynamic Neuro Symbolic Knowledge Graph generation for Zero-shot question answering and knowledgegraph.ipynb is created by us